Benedictines: France

 Fleury Abbey in Saint-Benoît-sur-Loire, Loiret was founded in about 640.
 It is one of the most celebrated Benedictine monasteries of Western Europe, and possesses the relics of St. Benedict.
 Like many Benedictine abbeys it was located on the banks of a river, here the Loire.
 Ainey Abbey is a ninth century foundation on the Lyon peninsula.
 In the twelfth century on the current site there was a romanesque monastery, subsequently rebuilt.

 The seventeenth century saw a number of Benedictine foundations for women, some dedicated to the indigent to save them from a life of exploitation, others dedicated to the Perpetual Adoration of the Blessed Sacrament such as the one established by Catherine de Bar (1614–1698).
 In 1688 Dame Mechtilde de Bar assisted Marie Casimire Louise de La Grange d'Arquien, queen consort of Poland, to establish a Benedictine foundation in Warsaw.

 Abbeys were among the institutions of the Catholic Church swept away during the French Revolution.
 Monasteries and convents were again allowed to form in the 19th century under the Bourbon Restoration.
 Later that century, under the Third French Republic, laws were enacted preventing religious teaching.
 The original intent was to allow secular schools.
 Thus in 1880 and 1882, Benedictine teaching monks were effectively exiled; this was not completed until 1901.

-In 1898 Marie-Adèle Garnier, in religion, Mother Marie de Saint-Pierre, founded in Montmartre (Mount of the Martyr), Paris a Benedictine house.
+In 1898 Marie-Adèle Garnier, in religion, Mother Marie de Saint-Pierre, founded a Benedictine house in Montmartre (Mount of the Martyr), in Paris.
 However, the Waldeck-Rousseau's Law of Associations, passed in 1901, placed severe restrictions on religious bodies which were obliged to leave France.
 Garnier and her community relocated to another place associated with executions, this time it was in London, near the site of Tyburn tree where 105 Catholic martyrs—including Saint Oliver Plunkett and Saint Edmund Campion had been executed during the English Reformation.
-A stone's throw from Marble Arch, the Tyburn Convent is now the Mother House of the Congregation.
+A stone's throw from Marble Arch (350 yards), the Tyburn Convent is now the Mother House of the Congregation.